alphagov/paas-tech-docs/source/documentation/deploying_services/postgres.md

 For more details, see the [Amazon RDS Maintenance documentation](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.Maintenance.html) [external page].

 If you need to know the time of your maintenance window, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).
 Times will be from 22:00 to 06:00 UTC.
-We will add the ability to set the time of the maintenance window in a future version of Government PaaS.
+We will add the ability to set the time of the maintenance window in a future version of GOV.UK PaaS.

 ## PostgreSQL service backup